Jayadev6191/animals_in_man_years/README.md

 # animals_in_man_years
-Returns animal age in man years
+Micro library which returns animal's age in man years